The latest Wellesley, Mass., business news:

 Shake Shack eyeing Wellesley Square GAP space

-Shake Shack, the popular fast food chain known for its burgers and shakes, appears poised to fill space in the former GAP location (74 Central St.) smack in the middle of Wellesley Square.
+Shake Shack, the popular fast food chain known for its burgers and shakes, could be angling to fill space in the former GAP location (74 Central St.) smack in the middle of Wellesley Square.
 While plans hadn’t been submitted to the town when we checked, the business has inquired about the steps it needs to take to set up shop.

 Linear Retail, which owns about 40% of commercial properties on Central Street, has divvied up that 16,000 sq. ft. space formerly occupied by the GAP with hopes of getting a couple of restaurants in there, complemented by an outdoor dining area along the sidewalk.